Target ROAS is one of four modes that Outbrain offers for auto-optimizing towards conversions within Conversion Bid Strategy (CBS).

-Target ROAS is one of the four Conversion Bid Strategy (CBS) modes, alongside with semi-automatic, fully-automatic and Target CPA.
-Target ROAS is a great tool for marketers that have a business goal of maximising the purchase value from each conversion or mobile app install.
+Target ROAS bid strategy is a great tool for marketers that have a business goal of maximizing the purchase value from each conversion or mobile app install.

 What is ROAS?

-For starters, ROAS stands for return-on-ad-spend and is a marketing metric that measures how much revenue you make, or expect to make, compared to your advertising spend.
-In other words, it answers the question, “If I spend x amount of money on advertising, how much will I make back in sales?
+ROAS stands for return on ad spend and is a marketing metric that measures how much revenue you make, or expect to make, in comparison to your advertising spend.
+In other words, it answers the question, “If I spend x amount of money on advertising, how much will I make back in sales?”

 Your Target ROAS will be shown as a percentage.
 For instance, if your Target ROAS is 150%, you expect to make $150 back for every $100 you spend on advertising with Outbrain.